ACTS International, How to know God, religion and morality, inspirational living and real Christianity : Actsweb

 To be continued.

 Suggested prayer: "Dear God, please deliver me from pointing a critical finger at others when I myself have also committed the same or a similar sin.
-And like you, and because of your forgiveness of me, help me to have compassion on those who admit and confess their sins.
-Thank you for hearing and answering my prayer.
+And like You, and because of Your forgiveness of me, help me to have compassion on those who admit and confess their sins.
+Thank You for hearing and answering my prayer.
 Gratefully, in Jesus' name, amen."

 1. John 8:2-6 (NIV).